Lilac Point Ragdoll Cat: Colors, Traits, Care & Price (2025)

 Grooming Tips & Daily Care

-Start early—kittens respond well to grooming when treats and praise are part of the process.
-Don’t overlook nail trims (every 2–3 weeks), monthly ear cleaning, and regular dental care to prevent infections and discomfort.
+Start young—kittens learn to enjoy grooming when treats and praise are part of the process.
+Don’t overlook nail trims (every 2–3 weeks), monthly ear checks, and steady dental care to prevent issues.
+Since Ragdolls are laid-back and mostly indoors, aim for two short play sessions a day (10–15 minutes each) or puzzle feeders on quiet days to keep them fit.

 Health & Lifespan Considerations